PandorasGit/LudumDare51Submission/README.md

 ## Features and Controls
 - A and D to move left and right
 - Space to fire
+- A super attack can be fired every 10 seconds using the same button
 - Enemies will exist on screen for a total of ten seconds.
 Every Ten Seconds, they one will have had the chance to complete its animation cycle.

 # Goals For the Jam